 A student interested in a Master's degree in Computer Science must submit a complete application packet including

-In addition, Graduate Record Exam (GRE) general scores must be submitted.
-There is no cutoff GRE score required for admission; the Department considers GRE scores as one factor in a complete application packet.
+The Graduate Record Exam (GRE) is not required.
 Past academic performance, reference letters, the statement of purpose and any other exceptional circumstances all help determine the applicant's suitability for the program.
 We admit students who we believe are most likely to succeed and thrive in the program.

 Application deadlines are: